vmsilvamolina/vmsilvamolina.github.io/_posts/2020/2020-09-06-functions-swiss-army-ops.md

 <img src="/assets/images/postsImages/PS_Functions_5.png" class="alignnone">

 Awesome!
-The nexts steps are send to email that info using for example `SendGrid`.
+The next step is to send an email with that info using for example `SendGrid` (an SMTP solution offered in the Azure marketplace, with a free tier), but that will part of a new post ;)

 Happy scripting!